-Property development costs not recognised as an expense are recognised as an asset, which is measured at the lower of cost and net realiasable value.
+Property development costs not recognised as an expense are recognised as an asset, which is measured at the lower of cost and net realisable value.

-The excess of revenue recognised in the income statement over billings to purchasers is classified as amount due by contract customers within trade receivables and the excess of billings to purchasers over revenue recognised in the income statement is classified as amount due to contract customer within trade payables.
+The excess of revenue recognised in the income statements over billings to purchasers is classified as accrued billings within trade receivables and the excess of billings to purchasers over revenue recognised in the income statements is classified as progress billings within trade payables.